brunobraga/termsaver/README.md

 This is a screensaver that displays ascii art from asciiartfarts.com RSS feed in an animation format.

-A video showing this screensaver in action will be uploaded shortly.

 #### Dot

 A extremely simple screensaver, created more with the idea to guide developers